mattrussi/gitlab-com-runbooks/docs/monitoring/README.md

 context such as which server group it is running in, or whether it's production or not.
 Context can be added to metrics in a few places in its lifecycle:

-1. At scrape time, by Prometheus service discovery rules.
+1. At scrape time, by relabeling in Prometheus service discovery configurations.
    1. Kubernetes / GCE labels can be functionally mapped to metric labels using custom rules.
    1. Static labels can be applied per scrape-job.